 For RTP/SRTP the probe packet shall have a payload type equal to the media payload type, empty payload size and sequence number starting at some arbitrary value and incrementing by one for each new probe packet.

 The RTCP/SRTCP probe packet shall be constructed as an Application-Defined RTCP packet in accordance with clause 6.7 of [IETF RFC 3550] with the settings specified in Table B.4.

-…
+Where a [ITU-T H460.19] MultiplexID has been supplied, the RTCP packet shall be in the format specified in [ITU-T H460.19] clause 7.3.2.…

 B.4 Annex B ASN.1 code